 - (a) The Foundation receives certain administrative services from the Authority, primarily information technology support.
 Because of the difficulty in determining their fair value, these contributed services are not recognized in the financial statements. - (b) The Foundation has established a non-profit corporation, Friends of the British Columbia Cancer Foundation, US ("Friends"), in Washington State, USA, which is recognized as a charitable organization under Section 501(c)(3) of the U.S. Internal Revenue Service code.
 Friends is able to provide written substantiation of gifts in order to allow donors to Friends to deduct their donations for U.S. federal income tax purposes.
 Donated funds raised by Friends are contributed to the Foundation.
 The Foundation does not account for Friends in these financial statements.
-As at March 31, 2020, Friends had no significant assets or liabilities.
-During the year, the Foundation received grants of \$93 (2019 \$117) from Friends. - (c) Amounts owing to BC Cancer arise from unpaid grants as at year end and are non-interest bearing.
+As at March 31, 2022, Friends had no significant assets or liabilities.
+During the year, the Foundation received grants of \$76 (2021 \$29) from Friends. - (c) Amounts owing to BC Cancer arise from unpaid, non-reciprocal, irrevocable obligations for qualifying expenditures made by BC Cancer as at year end and are non-interest bearing.